Nepal: Plane with 72 passengers crashes in Pokhara

 Nepal: the most dangerous country in the world for airplanes

-Nepal is one of the most challenging countries in the world for aviation, both due to its weather conditions and the nature of the terrain.
+Nepal is one of the most challenging aviation countries in the world, both due to its weather conditions and the nature of the terrain.
 According to the Indian media, the country has recorded 67 plane crashes in the last 60 years.
 The most recent, before today’s crash of the Yeti Airlines aircraft, was the one that affected the Tara Air flight in May 2022 from Pokhara to Jomsom, which crashed killing 22 passengers.

 Nepal’s airline industry has experienced a boom in recent years, carrying cargo and people to hard-to-reach areas, as well as foreign trekkers and mountaineers.
 However, it suffers from a lack of safety due to insufficient personnel training and aircraft maintenance.
 The European Union has banned all Nepalese carriers from entering its airspace for security reasons.